Oh Dear! What Can the Matter Be?: Parodies

 The Kidsongs Kids also made a version of the song called "Oh Dear, What Should the Color Be?" for their video "Play-Along Songs", about an artist named Pierre not knowing what colors to use for his painting of horses on a carousel.

+Barney and Friends also made a version of the song called, "Oh Dear, What Can the Matter Be?" with different version from the episode of What's That Shadow when everyone learns not to be afraid in Season 1.

 The Huggabug Club also made a version of the song called "Please, Please Don't Be a Litterbug" for the episode "This Land is Your Land" about picking up trash and protecting our earth.